Walking in Calderdale, West Yorkshire

 There are hourly buses to Oden Water from Halifax bus station.

 There is a lovely flat footpath around Ogden Water and three longer walks from the site.
-Friends of Calderdale Countryside have produced a detailled guide which is available at the Ogden shop, local Visitor Information Centres and on-line from the Heart of the Pennines on-line shop.
+Friends of Calderdale Countryside have produced a detailled guide which is available at the Ogden shop, to Click & Collect from Halifax Central Library and from the Heart of the Pennines on-line shop.

 Calderdale’s parks are great for fairly flat walking on good paths and you can combine a walk in the park with woodland walks and canal towpath walks.